UTCWeb/utc-tailwind-genesis-theme/README.md

 3. You will need the department locale/contact information.

 ## Database setup:
 1. Check to see if your primary menu is correct.
 If not, designate it by checking "Primary Menu" in Appearance > Menus and adding the appropriate links.
-In the rare occasion where the blog does not have a primary menu (ie., Gretchen E Potts, Phd.), you will need to add a blank primary menu and check checkbox "Primary Menu" in order for the secondary menu to show up.
+In the rare occasion where the blog does not have a primary menu (ie., Gretchen E Potts, Phd.), you will need to add a blank primary menu and check checkbox "Primary Menu" and save it in order for the secondary menu to show up.

 2. The secondary menu, which contains the "I am..." and the "Quick Links", is to be attached to an empty secondary menu.
     Under Appearance > Menus